EMT/wildtime-api/app/config/activities.md

 Collect a bunch of different fallen leaves in a bag.
 Then empty out the bag and try to match the leaves with ones from the same tree.
 How many different types of leaf can you find?
 You can identify them here:

 <a href="http://www-saps.plantsci.cam.ac.uk/trees/index2.htm">Plant Science</a>

+Thanks to the Planet Science for this activity.

 ### Bee Stalk